 If your plant tag has other instructions, follow those ones.

-After planting, provide full sunlight or place 6-inches below grow lights and water sparingly—but never let it dry out.
+After planting, provide full sunlight (at least 6 total hours of direct sun per day) or place 6-inches below grow lights and water sparingly—but never let it dry out.
 To start growing, there must be moisture in the potting mix.

 After last frost, gradually introduce your dahlias to life outdoors (harden them off).
 You can continue growing dwarf varieties in pots or transplant the tubers to the garden.